Skip to main content

 Arrival Kathmandu

 Upon arrival in Kathmandu, you will be warmly received at the airport and escorted to your hotel.
 In the evening, begin your Nepal Cultural Tour with a traditional welcome dinner at a Nepali restaurant, savoring authentic local cuisine while enjoying vibrant folk dances that celebrate Nepal’s rich heritage, customs, and cultural diversity.
-Let the rhythms, colors, and stories of the performances immerse you in the living traditions of this fascinating Himalayan nation.

 Arrival Kathmandu

 Upon arrival in Kathmandu, you will be warmly received at the airport and escorted to your hotel.
 In the evening, begin your Nepal Cultural Tour with a traditional welcome dinner at a Nepali restaurant, savoring authentic local cuisine while enjoying vibrant folk dances that celebrate Nepal’s rich heritage, customs, and cultural diversity.
-Let the rhythms, colors, and stories of the performances immerse you in the living traditions of this fascinating Himalayan nation.

 Accommodation